yprakash/sc-security-labs/tutorials/tokens/RebaseAndFeeOnTransferTokens.md

 # Fee on Transfer Tokens

-Fee-on-transfer tokens are ERC-20 tokens that deduct a fee whenever they are transferred.
+Fee-on-transfer tokens (also called taxed tokens) are ERC-20 tokens that deduct a fee whenever they are transferred.
 This fee could be used for various purposes, such as burning a percentage of the tokens, redirecting a portion of each transaction to a specific wallet (e.g., for development, marketing, or redistribution to holders), or other utility-specific mechanisms.

 Example: ./FeeOnTransferToken.sol